 Rule 5160-1-01 | Medicaid medical necessity: definitions and principles.

-(C) Conditions of medical necessity are met if all the following apply:
+(C) Conditions of medical necessity for a procedure, item, or service are met if all the following apply:

 (1) It meets generally accepted standards of medical practice;

 (2) It is clinically appropriate in its type, frequency, extent, duration, and delivery setting;

 (3) It is appropriate to the adverse health condition for which it is provided and is expected to produce the desired outcome;

 (4) It is the lowest cost alternative that effectively addresses and treats the medical problem;

 (5) It provides unique, essential, and appropriate information if it is used for diagnostic purposes; and

 (6) It is not provided primarily for the economic benefit of the provider nor for the sole convenience of the provider or anyone else other than the recipient.